 A cryptologic linguist is primarily responsible for identifying foreign communications using signals equipment.
 Their role is crucial as the nation's defense depends largely on information that comes from foreign languages.

-Soldiers who aren't fluent in a foreign language will attend training at the Defense Language Institute for six to 18 months prior to attending Advanced Individual Training.
+Soldiers who aren't fluent in a foreign language will attend training at the Defense Language Institute for 6-18 months before attending advanced individual training.

 Some of the skills you'll learn are:

 - Identifying foreign communications from an assigned geographic area

 - Analyzing foreign communications to support missions

 - Procedures for handling classified information and preparing reports